 - Ports: We determined whether the ports on each device functioned properly.

-- Controls off-device: We combined Bluetooth connectivity and companion app notes here, as well as determined which smart assistants could be synced up with each device, if any.
+- Controls off-device: We combined Bluetooth connectivity and companion app notes here and determined which smart assistants could be synced up with each device, if any.
 We also checked if any included AUX cables had a control box on them.
 If so, we determined how much control it provided.

 - Usage time: We repeated the test under “Battery with ANC” from the ANC category, instead playing each device with ANC off at 75% volume.